 Adjusting Music Controls

 Today’s audio music systems offer more features than ever before.
 While these features can enhance the listening experience, they can also cause distractions.
-Like GPS devices, music controls are not always easy to use.
-A driver may have push or rotate multiple controls to reach the desired settings.
-And, like GPS devices, drivers may not think about the settings until after they take off.
+A driver may have to push or rotate multiple controls to reach the desired settings.
+Even changing the volume or moving to the next song can take focus from driving, eyes from the road, and hands from the wheel.

 Zoning Out or Daydreaming